4 Methods: Getting Yourself Out of Bankruptcy in Singapore

 - The reasons for the application.

-You must also serve your application, and a copy of the affidavit, on the Official Assignee/the trustee managing your affairs.
+You must also serve your application, and a copy of the affidavit, on the Official Assignee or the private trustee managing your affairs.

 Court evaluation of the application